mvdwetering/yamaha_ynca/README.md

 ### Manual

-* Go to the releases section and download the zip file.
+* Go to the releases section on Github
+* Download the zip file for the version you want to install
 * Extract the zip
-* Copy the contents to the `custom_components` directory in your `config` directory.
+* Copy the contents to the `custom_components` directory in your `config` directory
 * Restart Home Assistant

 Then configure the integration in Home Assistant as usual: